CURRENT NEWSLETTER (This can be translated into your home language using the button at the bottom of this page

 Good Manners Cup

-This week Buster the Good Manners Dog went to Purple Emperor, the Good Manners Shield went to Tortoiseshell and the Good Manners Cup went to Monarch.
+This week Buster the Good Manners Dog went to Holly Blue, the Good Manners Shield went to Apollo and the Good Manners Cup went to Blue Morpho.

 Well done to those classes!